Michael McFadyen's Scuba Diving Web Site

 Just past here I found a sea horse on 26 January 2008.
 This was on one of the rocks about 10 metres off the wall.

-Sea dragonSea dragon
+Sea horseSea dragon

-A Whites sea horse I saw on 26 Jan uary 2008A close up of a common sea dragon
+A Whites sea horse I saw on 26 January 2008A close up of a common sea dragon

 Continue west and stick to the main wall rather than the rocks when the lower part of the reef heads off in a north-west direction.
-When the lower part runs off there are a few small boulders on the sand away from the main reef. there used to be more but they have been covered in sand for a couple of years.
-You should visit the rocks on you return trip.
+When the lower part runs off there are a few small boulders on the sand away from the main reef.
+There used to be more but they have been covered in sand for a couple of years.
+You should visit the rocks on your return trip.

 Bare Island Cave Area